Urology Care Foundation - What is Male Infertility?

 If infertility treatment fails or isn't available, there are ways to get pregnant without sex.
 These methods are called assisted reproductive techniques (ARTs).
 Based on the specific type of infertility and the cause, your health care provider may suggest:

 • Testicular Sperm Extraction (TESE).
 This is a common technique used to diagnose the cause of azoospermia.
 It also gets enough tissue for sperm extraction.
 The sperm taken from the testicle can be used fresh or frozen ("cryopreserved").
 One or many small biopsies are done, often in the office.
-A more refined form of this procedure is microTESE, where an operating microscope is used to identify small areas of sperm production in the testicles of men who have such low sperm production that no sperm survive to make it into semen.
+A more refined form of this procedure is microTESE, where an operating microscope is used to find small areas of sperm production in the testicles of men who have such low sperm production that no sperm survive to make it into semen.

 • Testicular Fine Needle Aspiration (TFNA).
 TFNA was first used to diagnose azoospermia.
 It is now sometimes used to collect sperm from the testicles.
 A needle and syringe puncture the scrotal skin to pull sperm from the testicle.